Menolas/Blexr-Calculator/readme.md

 - Use to install npm/webpack packages in the root plagin folder (it is in case you want to make some changes in this plugin)

 ## 👉  `npm run build`
-- Use to build production code for your block inside `dist` folder after you made some changes
+- Use to build production code after you made some changes

 There are mor commands in the package.json file